sebasmonia/tfsmacs/README.md

 People coming from Visual Studio are probably used to the Pending Changes window.
 There's a somewhat similar implementation using tabulated-list-mode and tablist, `tfs-pending-changes`.
-It targes a directory, autocompleting with the `projetile` root if possible, else it will autocomplete to the current directory of the buffer.
+It targets a directory, autocompleting with the `projetile` root if possible, else it will autocomplete to the current directory of the buffer.
 Once in the Pending Changes buffer you can: